-Prior to January 28, 2011, our employees participated in GE-sponsored employee benefit plans, including GE's primary defined benefit pension plan, a non-qualified supplemental pension plan, a defined contribution savings plan and a number of GE health and life insurance plans.
+Prior to January 28, 2011, our employees participated in GE-sponsored employee benefit plans, including GE's primary defined benefit pension plan, a nonqualified supplemental pension plan, a defined contribution savings plan and a number of GE health and life insurance plans.
 Further, pursuant to a transition services agreement with GE, our international employees will continue to participate in GE employee benefit plans for eighteen months after the closing of the Joint Venture Transaction or until we establish new employee benefit plans to replace the GE programs, whichever occurs first.
-We have also agreed to reimburse GE for amounts paid by GE for specified employee benefit and insurance programs that GE will continue to administer, which includes \$54 million related to our withdrawal from certain international benefit plans.
+We have also agreed to reimburse GE for amounts paid by GE for specified employee benefit and insurance programs that GE will continue to administer, which includes \$47 million related to our withdrawal from certain international benefit plans that was paid to GE in the three months ended September 30, 2011.

 Substantially all of the employees of the Comcast Content Business participate in the Comcast Postretirement Healthcare Stipend Program (the "stipend plan").
 The stipend plan provides an annual stipend for reimbursement of healthcare costs to each eligible employee based on years of service and the benefits are fixed at a predetermined amount.
-As of June 30, 2011, our liability related to this plan was \$6 million.
+As of September 30, 2011, our liability related to this plan was \$6 million.
 Additionally, certain of our employees are eligible to contribute a portion of their compensation through payroll deductions to a retirement investment plan sponsored by Comcast.
-Costs associated with these plans are allocated to us by Comcast, based on the costs associated with our participating employees as a percentage of the total costs for all plan participants.
-We reimburse Comcast in cash for these allocated costs.
+Costs associated with these plans are allocated to us by Comcast, and we reimburse Comcast in cash for these allocated costs.